Skip to main content

 As it pertains to Ariel’s crush on Eric, it’s not just the fact that he looks like the holy unity of Henry Cavill and Jon Hamm.
 It’s also what Eric embodies that Ariel falls in love with.
 Eric is goodhearted, open-minded, and brave, the kind of person who would jump back onto a sinking ship to rescue his dog.
 These are qualities he shares with Ariel, which makes their match seem all the more natural.
 Eric is everything that Ariel sees in the human world, confirmation that this fascinating world is in fact a benevolent one.

 And Ariel's desire to be human predates this infatuation or even awareness of Eric.
 That’s not conjecture or even subtext.
 That part of the story is very much on display.
 She sings about “walking around on those—what do you call ‘em?
 Oh, feet!” with the humans before she realizes one of those humans is Eric.
-This must have been a years-long obsession given just how stuffed that grotto is with human artifacts.
+This must have been a years-long obsession given just how stuffed that grotto is with gadgets and gizmos a plenty.

 Ariel giving up her life under the sea to be with Eric on land was a sacrifice, yes, but what exactly is she giving up?
 It's not her interests.
 It's not her favorite hobby.
 We know she is good at singing, sure, but Ariel herself doesn't seem especially invested in it.
 Ariel's actual passion is the human world--the thing she is giving up her voice to participate in.
 So Ariel isn't giving up her identity, it's her safety net.
 She's leaving behind a life of security in favor of the chance to self-actualize.